-We’re no strangers to lithium batteries as we had six Battle Born lithium batteries installed in our former fifth wheel.
+We’re no strangers to lithium as we had them in our former Landmark fifth wheel.
+As mentioned earlier, we had six Battle Born lithium GC2 batteries installed in our former fifth wheel.

 These lithium batteries can be used in 12, 24, 36 and 48 volt systems.
-Weighing in at only 29 pounds each, they pack the power of a 140 pound lead acid battery and will last 10 times longer.
+Weighing in at only 29 pounds each, they pack the power of a 140 pound lead acid battery.

 - 12-volt Drop in Lead Acid Replacement